carpentries/github-skill-up-maintainers/README.md

-# A skill-up for new lesson maintainers
+# A skill-up for new lesson Maintainers

 This lesson will cover the following skills: